-Luke Sbarra believes happy and successful client representation derives from proactive and hands-on legal management, aggressive legal work, and timely and accurate reporting.
-He is AV rated by Martindale-Hubbell, a member of the Federation of Defense and Corporate Counsel (FDCC), and a 2017 Business North Carolina Legal Elite in Litigation.
+Luke Sbarra believes successful client representation derives from proactive and hands-on legal management, aggressive legal work, and timely and accurate reporting.
+He is AV rated by Martindale-Hubbell, peer nominated and accepted into the Federation of Defense and Corporate Counsel (FDCC), and North Carolina peer lawyers voted him a 2018 Business North Carolina Legal Elite in Litigation.

-He focuses his practice in the areas of professional liability, products liability, construction defect, premises, security, and liquor liability, and commercial litigation.
-His clients include individuals, businesses, commercial insurers, excess and surplus line insurers, and their insureds.
+Luke’s practice consists of professional liability, products liability, construction defect, premises liability and liquor liability, and commercial litigation.
+His clients include individuals, businesses, insurers, and their

 PROFESSIONAL AND CIVIC INVOLVEMENT: